Zeex/samp-plugin-profiler/README.txt

 * profile_format <xml|html|text>

   Set statistics output format.
 Default is html.
-  Note for html: it is possible to sort stats by clicking on column names!
+  Note for HTML: it is possible to sort stats by clicking on column names!!